pointstablecoin/point/doc/init.md

 2. Configuration
 ---------------------------------

-At a bare minimum, merged requires that the rpcpassword setting be set when running as a daemon.
-If the configuration file does not exist or this setting is not set, merged will shutdown promptly after startup.
+At a bare minimum, pointd requires that the rpcpassword setting be set when running as a daemon.
+If the configuration file does not exist or this setting is not set, pointd will shutdown promptly after startup.

-This password does not have to be remembered or typed as it is mostly used as a fixed token that merged and client programs read from the configuration file, however it is recommended that a strong and secure password be used as this password is security critical to securing the wallet should the wallet be enabled.
+This password does not have to be remembered or typed as it is mostly used as a fixed token that pointd and client programs read from the configuration file, however it is recommended that a strong and secure password be used as this password is security critical to securing the wallet should the wallet be enabled.

-If merged is run with "-daemon" flag, and no rpcpassword is set, it will print a randomly generated suitable password to stderr.
+If pointd is run with "-daemon" flag, and no rpcpassword is set, it will print a randomly generated suitable password to stderr.
 You can also generate one from the shell yourself like this: